sawsent/akkamelo/docs/api-contracts.md

 | 4 | 10000000 | 0
 | 5 | 500000   | 0

-Obs.: Please don't creat a client with id 6 this will broke the tests!
+Obs.: Please don't creat a client with id 6 this will break the tests!